 • Pages: 416

-This book is a comprehensive guide that equips individuals with the essential skills and strategies needed to deliver compelling and impactful speeches to diverse audiences.
+This book is a comprehensive guide that equips individuals with the essential skills and strategies to deliver compelling and impactful speeches to diverse audiences.

 The book elaborates on how to prepare yourself for public speaking.
 It covers the different types of speeches, language and delivery, and the psychology of persuasion in public speaking.